Butter Beans: An Acquired Taste

 I purposefully cheered others on so that they kept engaged and forgot about the time.
 Today was Wednesday and this was leftover day at home.
 Worse, it was my mother's attempt to serve "healthy" foods hoping we would find them appealing.
 On occasion, the offering was butter beans.
 Served plain, seasoned with pepper and salt, topped with plenty of onion.
 Ugh!

 Over the years, due to my hubby's love of butter beans, I learned to tolerate them.
-Not love them, just a general acceptance of this food.
-Like spinach, it was a gradual acquired taste for me.
+Not love them, just generally accept them.
+Like spinach, butter beans were a gradually acquired taste for me.

-Over a cup of tea last week, a friend and I shared recipe ideas our families found delicious -- nutritious, yes, but hidden from sight.
-I copied her recipe for maple bacon butter beans, thinking it might just be a win for both my hubby and I. I found it mouth-watering and scrumptious!
+Over a cup of tea last week, a friend and I shared recipe ideas our families found delicious—as well as secretly nutritious.
+I copied her recipe for maple bacon butter beans, thinking it might just be a win for both my hubby and me.
+I found it mouth-watering and scrumptious!
 I can't express how wonderfully the flavors mingle in your mouth.
-Trust me -- if you have kids, they will be asking for seconds!
+Trust me—if you have kids, they will be asking for seconds!

 How would you rate this recipe?